 Step 5: Your tax professional files Form 8824 with your tax return, which details the Exchange, including the transfer of basis from the asset(s) relinquished to those acquired.

 Improvement 1031 Exchange

-Also known as Construction or Build-to-Suit Exchanges, this structure allows an Exchanger to use proceeds from the sale of one or more properties for replacement property acquisition and improvements or repairs.
-This type of Exchange is more involved, because an Exchange Accommodation Titleholder (EAT) is required.
+Also known as Construction or Build-to-Suit Exchanges, this structure allows an Exchanger to use some proceeds from the sale of one or more properties to acquire replacement property and some proceeds for new construction, improvements and/or repairs on the replacement property.
+This type of Exchange is more involved: an Exchange Accommodation Titleholder (EAT) is required and oftentimes a Construction Management Agreement and/or Master Lease is utilized as well.
 Such Exchanges may be Deferred or Reverse in nature, and depending on the structure of transactions, more than the standard 180-day Exchange Period may be allowable.

 Reverse 1031 Exchange

-Valuable when the Exchanger wishes to acquire new property in advance of relinquishing old property, the “Reverse Exchange” is somewhat complex – in terms of paperwork and transfer of ownership – but can be extremely valuable when timing is an issue.
+Valuable when the Exchanger wishes to acquire new property in advance of relinquishing old property, the “Reverse Exchange” is also somewhat complex – in terms of process and transfer of ownership – but can be extremely valuable when timing is an issue.

 The Exchanger sells and buys properties on the same day – no money is held in Qualified Escrow.

 Which type of 1031 Tax-Deferred Exchange is right for you?
 That depends on what you want to sell, what you want to buy, what the market is like for buying and selling your particular properties, and the timing that would most benefit you or your organization.
 For more information or to schedule a free 1031 consultation, please call (303) 579-5545, or email .